 Definition of food poisoning

-Food poisoning occurs after consuming water or food contaminated with bacteria, viruses, parasites, toxins, etc. Usually, food poisoning is harmless and only lasts a few days.
-However, they can have more serious consequences for some more vulnerable people.
-This is particularly the case of infants, young children, pregnant women, the elderly and people whoseimmune system is weakened (e.g. cancer, AIDS, etc.).
+Food poisoning occurs from consuming water or food contaminated with bacteria, viruses, parasites, toxins, etc. In general, food poisoning is harmless and only lasts a few days.
+However, they can have more serious consequences for certain more vulnerable people.
+This is particularly the case for infants, young children, pregnant women, the elderly and people whoseimmune system is weakened (e.g. cancer, AIDS, etc.).

 Symptoms of food poisoning

-The main symptoms of food poisoning include abdominal pain, cramps,diarrhea, vomiting, nausea, fever and headache.
-Symptoms can occur a few hours after consuming the contaminated food to several days after consuming it.
+The main symptoms of food poisoning include abdominal pain, cramps, diarrhea, vomiting, nausea, fever and headache.
+Symptoms can occur a few hours after consuming the contaminated food to several days after consumption.

 Causes of food poisoning

-As mentioned earlier, food poisoning is caused by consuming contaminated food or water.
-Contamination can occur at all levels of the food chain from farm to fork.
+As mentioned earlier, food poisoning is caused by consuming contaminated water or food.
+Contamination can occur at all levels of the food chain from farm to table.
 Common causes of contamination include:

 - Contact between food and unwashed surfaces, utensils or hands.